-- Application Fee – Applicants must submit a nonrefundable $75 Application Fee prior to the initial review of their application.
+- Application Fee – Applicants must submit a nonrefundable $75 Application Fee before the initial review of their application.
 The Application Fee must be paid through PayPal.
 After clicking the “Apply Now” button in the top left corner of this page and submitting your Supplemental Application information, you will see a PayPal button that will take you to the payment page.
 Please note that your application cannot be processed until we have received this fee.